 4.4.
-DRAWING YOUR LIST OF GOODS AND SERVICES -USING CLASSIFICATION TOOLS (TMCLASS, ASEAN TMCLASS, MGS)
+IDENTIFYING YOUR LIST OF GOODS AND SERVICES - USING CLASSIFICATION TOOLS (TMCLASS, MGS)

-When filing a trademark application (either national or international), you must correctly indicate the goods and services for which trademark protection is sought (terms that are too vague, linguistically incorrect or incomprehensible are not accepted); and these goods and services must be correctly classified in accordance with the international classified of Goods and Services for the Purposes of the Registration of Marks (Nice Classification)
+When filing a trade mark application (either national or international), you must correctly indicate the goods and services for which trade mark protection is sought.
+Terms that are too vague, linguistically incorrect or incomprehensible are not accepted.
+The goods and services must also be correctly classified in accordance with the International Classification of Goods and Services for the Purposes of the Registration of Marks (Nice Classification).